Configure same-cycle scheduling dependencies

 Important

 DataWorks does not allow you to directly delete a node output that has existing downstream dependencies.
-Doing so will cause downstream task execution or data retrieval errors.
-We recommend that you first adjust the downstream business logic, remove the upstream dependency from the downstream node, and then delete the node output from the upstream node.
+Doing so causes downstream task execution or data retrieval errors.
+First adjust the downstream business logic and remove the upstream dependency from the downstream node, then delete the node output from the upstream node.

 • Scenarios excluded from automatic parsing